URV-cheminformatics/PDB-CAT/README.md

 The program outputs the following information:

 The classification of the structure (covalent, non-covalent, or no bond).
-If the structure is classified as non-covlent, the program also reports the type of non-covalent interaction present in the structure (hydrogen bond, salt bridge, etc).
+- If the structure is classified as non-covalent, the program also reports the type of non-covalent interaction present in the structure (hydrogen bond, salt bridge, etc).
-If the program detects a mutatiion, it reports the position of the mutation and the aminoacids change, gaps and identity %.
+- If the program detects a mutatiion, it reports the position of the mutation and the aminoacids change, gaps and identity %.
 Also, you can access to a csv with all no-mutated structures to check the length and gaps these.

 ## EXAMPLE
 A research group needs to study PLpro *in silico*.
 In order to do a virtual screening, on or two structures have to be chosen.
 For this reason, this program will help on a database inspection and classification.